Fodor's Expert Review Temple of Olympian Zeus

 Begun in the 6th century BC, this gigantic temple was completed in AD 132 by Hadrian, who also commissioned a huge gold-and-ivory statue of Zeus for the inner chamber and another, only slightly smaller, of himself.
 Only 15 of the original Corinthian columns remain, but standing next to them may inspire a sense of awe at their bulk, which is softened by the graceful carving on the acanthus-leaf capitals.
-The clearly defined segments of a column blown down in 1852 give you an idea of the method used in its construction.
-The site is floodlighted on summer evenings, creating a majestic scene when you turn round the bend from Syngrou Ave.
+The site is floodlighted on summer evenings, creating a majestic scene when you turn round the bend from Syngrou Avenue.
 On the outskirts of the site to the north are remains of Roman houses, the city walls, and a Roman bath.
-Hellenic "neopagans" also use the site for ceremonies.
-Hadrian's Arch lies just outside the enclosed archaological site.
+Hadrian's Arch lies just outside the enclosed archaeological site.